xavimacias365/Notch-Apple-Recipe-Datapack/Notch-Apple-Recipe-Datapack/README.md

 CREEPERx365's Projects - 2025
 Please do not copy, redistribute, or use any part of this resources (including textures, models and code) without explicit permission from the author.
 Only for personal use.
+I'll appreciate if you give credit if you include one of my resources.